w3c/wai-curricula/content/designer/images-and-graphics.md

 * explain how images and graphics help people with disabilities to process information, identify content, and understand functionality
 * explain how text alternatives are essential for people with disabilities to understand the information contained in images
 * define meaningful and consistent text alternatives for functional images, for example those included in buttons, links, icons, and logos
-* design consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
+* define consistent imagery to help users recognize the purpose of icons, thumbnails, and other graphical components
 * explain the issues associated with perception, interpretation, and rendering of images of text
 * explain how to avoid images of text by using technologies that achieve the desired visual presentation wherever possible
 * evaluate the potential distraction and cognitive overload from using too many images and select alternative ways to provide the information, including tables and plain text
 * identify related requirements for:
   * developers to code images and text alternatives appropriately
-  * content authors to provide appropriate descriptions for images, such as charts, diagrams, and other complex graphics
+  * content authors to provide appropriate descriptions for images, including charts, diagrams, and other complex graphics

 {% include excol.html type="all" %}